fabianoriccardi/ESPLogger/README.md

 ## Features

 1. Log on internal flash (using LittleFS or SPIFFS) and or on SD card
-2. Methods to monitor and limit log size
+2. Monitor and limit log size
-3. Support for multiple log files to store different information
+3. Support for multiple log files
-4. Callback to flush your data over the network
-5. Full control on when and how to flush your data
-6. Agnostic to the data format, the atomic measurement unit is *Record*
+4. Flush data when and how you need it on different channels (HTTP, Serial, ...)

 ## Installation